+When it comes to cars being sold everywhere around the world, automakers have to be very mindful of their fuel economy figures.
+This is where the power to weight ratios come into play.
 It doesn’t matter if you have the most powerful engine in the world when it is attached to the heaviest chassis in the world.
-If the engine doesn’t have to work as hard to get the vehicle up to speed, then acceleration rate can be increased.
+If the engine doesn’t have to work as hard to get the vehicle up to speed, then the acceleration rate can be increased.

 So, what is power-to-weight?
-Just take the power figures of the car and divide it by its curb weight.
+Just take the power figures of the car and divide them by their curb weight.

 If you need some help in computing the power-to-weight ratio figure, let’s take similar models on offer in the Philippines plus a common engine within a lineup, and compare their ratios side by side.
 For simplicity and ease of reading, we’ll round to the hundredth or thousandth decimal place depending on whatever’s appropriate.